33Ahn/Multiverse-HTML-Project-1/README.md

         curl localhost:80

     You can also view it in the browser now by going to localhost:80 and you should see your HTML file

+To push a Docker container image to Docker Hub
+    To push an image to Docker Hub, you must first name your local image using your Docker Hub username and the repository name that you created through Docker Hub on the web.

+    You can add multiple images to a repository by adding a specific :<tag> to them (for example docs/base:testing).
+If it’s not specified, the tag defaults to latest.

+    Name your local images using one of these methods:

+        When you build them, using docker build -t <hub-user>/<repo-name>[:<tag>] By re-tagging an existing local image docker tag <existing-image> <hub-user>/<repo-name>[:<tag>] By using docker commit <existing-container> <hub-user>/<repo-name>[:<tag>] to commit changes Now you can push this repository to the registry designated by its name or tag.

+        docker push <hub-user>/<repo-name>:<tag>
+    The image is then uploaded and available for use by your teammates and/or the community.